 Elle’s appearance on the Digital Book World’s (DBW) Successful Self-Published Authors panel in January 2012 alongside New York Times bestsellers Bob Mayer and Bella Andre was noted in Publishers Weekly.
 In February 2012, she was named to Expert Messaging Group’s “25 Self-Published Authors to Watch.”
 She is considered a “reluctant expert” on the topic of self-publishing and consumer purchasing psychology, and she is well-known for taking advantage of her full creative control by pushing the envelope–and advising other independently published authors to do the same.

-In March of 2012, Elle published an alternate ending version of her contemporary romance Sleeping Beauty called Sleeping Beauty Wakes Up! in response to fan feedback.
+In March of 2012, in response to fan feedback, Elle published an alternate-ending version of her contemporary romance Sleeping Beauty called Sleeping Beauty Wakes Up.
 Both books would go on to be named to Kindles & Wine “Best Reads of 2012.”
 In June of 2013, she re-released Sleeping Beauty and Sleeping Beauty Wakes Up to include “interactive content.”
+She went on to release Alice in Wonderland in November of 2012, and Gilding the Lily-pad in October of 2013.

 Elle has been interviewed for and contributed to articles on self-publishing for TIME Magazine (Andrew Rice) and Writers Digest (Porter Anderson).
 Her interviews have appeared in USA Today’s Happy Ever After (Joyce Lamb) and on GoodEReader (Mercy Pilkington).
 She’s appeared on Authors on the Air with Pam Stack, the Trash Talk Show with Barb Tobias, and Your Book Is Your Hook with Jennifer Wilkov, as well as Denver’s 9News.

-Elle was one of ninety-three romance authors chosen to blog during the month of August 2013 (alongside 50 New York Times bestselling authors) as part of National Read-a-Romance Month—a month-long event “designed to celebrate and spotlight romance and the romance genre.”
+Elle was one of 93 romance authors chosen to blog during the month of August 2013 (alongside 50 New York Times bestselling authors) as part of National Read-a-Romance Month—a month-long event “designed to celebrate and spotlight romance and the romance genre.”
+In January, 2014, Elle and co-host Isobel Irons launched a self-publishing consulting company, The Book Escorts, as well as “The S&M (Self-Publishing and Marketing) Podcast with Maven and Minx” on the Authors on the Air Global Radio Network.
+Beginning in 2014, this dynamic duo will present self-publishing workshops at conferences nationwide.

 Elle lives in Denver, Colorado, and keeps a teenage boy and a miniature dachshund named Bacon around the house to provide comic relief.